Cost-Aware Model Orchestration for LLM-based Systems: Empirical analysis of current LLM-based orchestrators

-In our VQA experiment, the LLM consistently selected the vision transformer model \textit{ViLT-B32-VQA} (accuracy: 0.414, energy: 6.5), and in its reasoning it states that this model is \enquote{specifically finetuned for visual question answering} and has \enquote{the vision and language transformer vilt architecture}.
-However, choosing \textit{BLIP-VQA-B} (accuracy: 0.531, energy: 6.9) would result in a better accuracy-energy trade-off.
-For ICapt tasks, \textit{BLIP-Capt-L} (accuracy: 0.531, energy: 7.3) is consistently chosen with reasoning stating that it is\enquote{known for its strong performance in unified vision-language understanding}.
-However, as previously mentioned, our quick profiling shows that \textit{BLIP-Capt-B} (accuracy: 0.531, energy: 6.9) is just as accurate but consumes less energy, yet it was never selected.
+As shown in Figure \ref{fig:name-only-selections}, for ICapt tasks, \textit{BLIP-Capt-L} (accuracy: 0.531, energy: 7.3) is consistently chosen.
+However, our model profiling shows that \textit{BLIP-Capt-B} (accuracy: 0.531, energy: 6.9) is just as accurate but consumes less energy, yet it was never selected.

-These suggest that the internal knowledge of LLMs about ML models is too generalized and biased, and does not accurately reflect the models' true capabilities when compared with other candidates in the list.
-Hence, relying on black-box LLM decision-making for model selection consistently leads to suboptimal outcomes.
-This means that neither popularity metrics nor LLM's internal knowledge about the models should be used as primary decision-making factors.
+These results suggest that LLMs possess a biased internal understanding of ML models, often failing to capture their objective capabilities.
+Therefore, when model selection is driven by popularity or LLM's internal knowledge, the resulting performance is consistently suboptimal.